rpatin/segclust2d/README.md

 ## Graphical outputs

 `segmentation-class` also provides methods for plotting results of segmentations.
-All plot methods use ggplot2 library.
+All plot methods use `ggplot2` package.

-### plot.segmentation
+### plot.segmentation - series plot of the segmentation

-`plot.segmentation()` can be used to plot the output of a segmentation as a serie-plot.
+`plot.segmentation()` can be used to plot the output of a segmentation as a series-plot.
 A specific segmentation can be chosen with `nseg` and `ncluster` arguments.
 If the original data had a specific x-axis, like a `POSIXct` time column, this can be specified using argument `xcol`.
 By default, data are plotted by their number.
 If you want clusters or segments to be ordered according to one of the variables, this can be specified using argument `order`.
 By default segmentation/clustering output are plotted using ordered states.

 ``` r
 plot(shift_seg)
 plot(mode_segclust, ncluster = 3, nseg = 10, xcol = "indice", order = T)
 ```

-### segmap
+### segmap - map the segmentation

 `segmap()` plot the results of the segmentation as a map.
 This can be done only if data have a geographic meaning.
 Coordinate names are by default "x" and "y" but this can be provided through argument `coord.names`.